Providing Safe, Therapeutic Homes for Children with Emotional Needs

 Who are the children?

 Our foster children are ages birth to 20 years old and are in the custody of the MDCPS.
-Therapeutic foster children are identified with a severe emotional disturbance or who are considered medically fragile.
-TFC children may need placement for a few days or perhaps longer.
+Therapeutic foster children are identified as having either a severe emotional disturbance (SED) or a medically-fragile diagnosis.
+Typically, TFC children require placements lasting several months until reunification with their families of origin is ultimately achieved.

 Foster families who can accommodate sibling groups or older children and teens are in high demand.
 All of the children we serve through TFC have suffered some form of trauma.
 We train and provide ongoing support to foster parents to help them address the needs of the child.